nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to check the doctor's availability on the given date.
-2. Medimate lists all the doctor's current appointments on this day.
+2. MediMate lists all the doctor's current appointments on this day.

    Use case ends.